Tuesday, 21 December 2021

 It was recorded in January 1969 at, as the title suggests, the famous Chess studios in Chicago with a host of famous US blues musicians.
 It was an interesting concept: white boy disciples meet the genuine article in the birthplace of Chicago blues.
 But, by the time the record arrived in the shops almost a year later, Fleetwood Mac had already departed Blue Horizon for the Reprise label and the next level of rock stardom.

 The assembled US musicians appear to be having a whale of a time working with the young English upstarts, which was the entire point of the exercise.
-But this was the Peter Green show all the way and he never sounded better than on tracks such as “Watch Out”, “Homework” and the fearsome “Sugar Mama”.
+But this was the Peter Green Show all the way and he never sounded better than on the tracks “Watch Out”, “Homework” and the fearsome “Sugar Mama.”
 Danny Kirwan also excels on the Jimmy Rogers song “World’s In A Tangle”.

 Record Collector Notes: